dkimhw/launch_school/js_101/exercises/solving_problems.md

 * apply arithmetic operations based on key phrases

 ### Algorithm
-  - Algorithms have to be described in the language of chosen data structure!
+  * Algorithms have to be described in the language of chosen data structure!
+This is why the data structure is so important.
+The types of functions/methods that you can use varies
-    - "then solve it" doesn't count
+    * "then solve it" doesn't count
-  - Have to be really fluent with
+  * Have to be really fluent with
-    - String / Regex
+    * String / Regex (Regex is a must - practice with javascript)
-    - Array
+    * Array
-      - Ruby: Enumerable
-      - JavaScript: Higher Order Functions
+      * JavaScript: Higher Order Functions
+      * Knowning major functions like: `map`, `filter`, `split`
+      * These methods allow you to simplify the code you have to right
+        * If you didn't know the `split` function you will have to say I will need to loop thorugh each character in the string which can take you longer.
-    - Hash / Object
+    * Hash / Object
-      - Creation (default values)
+      * Creation (default values)
-      - Access (default values)
+      * Access (default values)
-      - Iteration
+      * Iteration
-  - verify your algorithm with your examples / test cases
+  * Verify your algorithm with your examples / test cases

-Abstraction
+### Abstraction
-  - Very important, rely on language built in abstractions: String/Regex, Array, Hash/Object
+  * Very important, rely on language built in abstractions: String/Regex, Array, Hash/Object
-  - Avoid solving big problems!
+  * Avoid solving big problems!
-    - Always, always, break bigger problems into smaller problems
+    * Always, always, break bigger problems into smaller problems
-    - Don't try to walk through a wall
+    * Don't try to walk through a wall - you want to step back and think about breaking the problem down piece by piece.
+One framework is to take the big logic break it and build out helper functions for these smaller logic pieces
-  - lay out the general steps of an algorithm, without having to go to details
+  * Lay out the general steps of an algorithm, without having to go into details (not sure if I agree with this - I think understand the problem step is the right process to follow first)
-    - Try to solve a problem in 1-2 sentences!!!
+    * Try to solve a problem in 1-2 sentences!!!
-    - If you can't, raise your abstraction
+    * If you can't, raise your abstraction
-      - create helper methods/functions
+      * Create helper methods/functions
-      - push detailed steps to methods/functions
+      * Push detailed steps to methods/functions

 Interview Tips
-  - Communicative
+  * Communicative
-  - Getting to a working solution >> no solution
+  * Getting to a working solution >> no solution (there is no need to use fancy tricks).
+Keep it simple and get to a working solution even if it's not the most optimal problem
-  - De-risking
+  * De-risking (the worst part is going in the wrong direction or not understanding the problem correctly and getting to a completely wrong solution)
-    - Check your building blocks
+    * Check your building blocks
-      - run code often
+      * Run code often --> as you break down the problem - you can test the individual helper functions
-      - debug locally
+      * Debug locally
-  - Manage your energy
+  * Manage your energy
+    * Tackle the hardest part by understanding the problem and understanding the algorithm to write to solve that hard part
+    * Then you can use the outline to code up quickly